Identifying which species of caddis larva you have in your net or tray is one of the trickier bits of freshwater natural history.

 The commonest caddisflies, and most likely to be seen in garden ponds, are the group of around 30 species called Cinnamon Sedges, mostly in the genus Limnephilus.
 Also likely to turn up is a near relative of this group, the Mottled Sedge (Glyphotaelius pellucidus), and the dozen or so pond-dwelling members of the leptocerid family, including species known as Black Silverhorns.
 One of the pond leptocerids that you might see, Triaenodes bicolor, can be easily distinguished from the Cinnamon Sedge group because its larvae can swim through the water – they have long swimming legs.
 A good garden pond find would be the Two-spotted Great Reed Sedge (Phryganea bipunctata) – one of our biggest caddisflies – whose predatory larvae have a handsome and distinctive case.

-Most Caddis larvae have a case, but not all.
-Cases are made by gluing bits of plant or sand grains together with silk, to camouflage and protect the soft-bodied larva from predators.
+Most caddis larvae have a case, but not all.
+Cases are made by gluing together with silk bits of plant or sand grains – sometimes even the shells of water snails – to camouflage and protect the soft-bodied larva from predators.
 The type of case materials used can give a clue to the identity of species, but are not usually the clinching identification feature; usually you need to look at very small body parts under the microscope.
-The Mottled Sedge is an exception with its distinctive case made of flat leaves.
+The Mottled Sedge is one exception with its distinctive case made of flat leaves.

-Caddisflies live in both permanent and seasonal ponds, and: they can be especially abundant in shallow grassy ponds which dry out.
-Some are found in the tiniest of puddles, for example the endangered Window-winged Sedge (Hagenella clathrata) is only found in Britain in tiny pools at the base of clumps of rushes in bogs in north-west England.
+Caddisflies live in both permanent and seasonal ponds and they can be especially abundant in shallow grassy ponds which dry out.
+Some are found in the tiniest of puddles: for example the endangered Window-winged Sedge (Hagenella clathrata) is only found in Britain in tiny pools at the base of clumps of rushes in bogs and heaths.

 Caddisflies should have no difficulty reaching most garden ponds: flights of 5 km have been recorded and longer-distance movements seem quite possible.